Wikia/dfp-query-tool/README.md

 order
-  order:key-values:add                         Add key-values pair to all line items custom targeting in order order:key-values:remove                      Remove key-values pair from all line item custom targeting in order reports reports:fetch                                Downloads data to database. suggested-adunits
+  order:key-values:add                         Add key-values pair to all line items custom targeting in order order:key-values:remove                      Remove key-values pair from all line item custom targeting in order order:add-creatives                          Add new creatives to all line items in the order reports reports:fetch                                Downloads data to database. suggested-adunits